The name Oxshott is thought to be derived from Occa’s Sceat which is recorded in 1179 as a strip of land tended by Occa.

 The Oxshott Village Sign Story

-written and distributed by Robert Jones
+written by Robert Jones

 Original Design by Bob Jones.